interObservers

 How do you tell if someone is sabotaging you?

-How do you handle a sabotaging coworker?
+How do you prove your boss is sabotaging you?

 How do you politely tell a coworker to back off?